Mullineux map: $d$-balanced partitions and $d$-runner matrices: Skewed partitions

 \subsection{Acknowledgements}

-The author would like to thank Mark Wildon for careful reading of an earlier draft of this paper, his insightful comments and for suggesting the initial project which eventually led to this paper, David Hemmer for ideas which helped significantly generalise the results, \'{A}lvaro Guti\'{e}rrez for helpful discussions about \Cref{le:same runner} and Steffen K\"{o}nig for suggesting valuable ideas for improvements to the introduction.
+The author would like to thank Mark Wildon for careful reading of two version of the manuscript, his insightful comments and for suggesting the initial project which eventually led to this paper, David Hemmer for ideas which helped significantly generalise the results, \'{A}lvaro Guti\'{e}rrez for helpful discussions about \Cref{le:same runner}, Steffen K\"{o}nig and Stacey Law for suggesting valuable ideas for improvements to the introduction, Bim Gustavsson for pointing out a couple of typos in the manuscript, and everyone else whose interesting comments and questions led to improvements and generalisations of the current version of the manuscript.